Owen Weingott: Theatre

-Further theatre and teaching
+On his return, Weingott approached Sydney John Kay for a position in his Mercury Theatre, where he played Papa in Samuel Taylor's The Happy Time in 1953.
+Other plays for the Mercury during this time included Happily Ever After, As You Like It, Ring Round the Moon, Charley's Aunt and Tovarich.

-In 1957 at the Independent Theatre he played the co-lead with Peter O'Shaughnessy in Brigid Boland's The Prisoner, he was directed by John Alden as Shylock in The Merchant of Venice; he produced Leonard Teale as Macbeth; and he played the Inquisitor in Jean Anouilh's The Lark, directed by Cardamatis.
+In 1957 at the Independent Theatre, Weingott played the co-lead alongside Peter O'Shaughnessy in Brigid Boland's The Prisoner, produced Leonard Teale as Macbeth and played the Inquisitor in Jean Anouilh's The Lark.
+He also played the lead role of Eddie Carbone in Arthur Miller's A View from the Bridge in 1959.

-He was a foundation teacher at the National Institute of Dramatic Art, and through the 1960s he worked as an actor with the Old Tote Theatre in plays which included The Playboy of the Western World, The Cherry Orchard, The Caucasian Chalk Circle and The School Mistress.
+Throughout the 1960s, Weingott performed with the Old Tote Theatre, in plays including The Playboy of the Western World, The Caucasian Chalk Circle and The School Mistress.
+He also notably portrayed Lophkin in their 1963 production of The Cherry Orchard.

-In 1974 he was invited to the Mitchell College of Advanced Education, Bathurst, to direct King Lear and to play the lead.
-In 1976 he returned as a full-time lecturer in Theatre Arts, remaining for ten years.
-He returned to Sydney in 1986.
+Weingott worked with Ray Milland in a 1967 staging of the play Hostile Witness and played the lead role of Victor in Arthur Miller's The Price in 1970 at The Independent.
+He also played Sinbad the Sailor in a 1972 pantomime directed by Bill Orr, before going on to appear with Michael Redgrave in John Mortimer's play A Voyage Round My Father in 1973.

-He died in 2002, aged 81.
+In 1974, Weingott was invited to the Mitchell College of Advanced Education in Bathurst, to direct King Lear and to play the lead.